shellqiqi/nju-network-labs/content/ch04/preparation.md

 4. Copy `examples/exercises/applayer/blastee.py` to `lab_6/blastee.py`.
 5. Copy `examples/exercises/applayer/blaster.py` to `lab_6/blaster.py`.

-Example .txt files are [available](https://box.nju.edu.cn/d/123a70ac8ff34595b18f/) to make sure that we are on the same page on their format.
+The example parameter files are [available](https://box.nju.edu.cn/d/123a70ac8ff34595b18f/) to make sure that we are on the same page on their format.

 Finally, your project will look like